wrabelk/immuta-blog/content/en/docs/_index.md

 * describes specific actions the reader should take or contains theoretical knowledge (Practical Steps vs Article)
 * is either serves readers' application or acquisition of knowledge (Enhances Work vs Enhances Learning)

+## Helping Readers

+At Immuta, our audience is diverse and their problems are complex and varying, so how we write about a single concept needs to be written differently based on who those readers are, what their goals are, and where they are in their phase of understanding our product.

-Learning is messy and recursive.
+Furhthermore, learning is messy and recursive.
 Much like when I was a kid reading choose your own adventure novels (if you're too young to remember those, maybe you remember the *Black Mirror: Bandersnatch* hype from a few years ago), what I wanted from the story changed as it unfolded.
 This framework brings structure to chaos and supports our readers’ needs and allows them to move nonlinearly as their needs and understanding change.

 ## Helping Writers